Bicycle gearing: Examples

 The following table provides some comparison of the various methods of measuring gears (the particular numbers are for bicycles with 170 mm cranks, 700C wheels, and 25 mm tyres).
 Speeds for several cadences in revolutions per minute are also given.
 On each row the relative values for gear inches, metres of development, gain ratio, and speed are more or less correct, while the front/rear values are the nearest approximation which can be made using typical chainring and cogset sizes.
-Note that bicycles intended for racing may have a lowest gear of around 45 gear inches (or 35 if fitted with a compact crankset).
+Note that bicycles intended for racing may have a lowest gear of around 45 gear inches (3.6 meters), or 35 gear inches (2.8 meters) if fitted with a compact crankset).

 Single speed bicycles

-A single-speed bicycle is a type of bicycle with a single gear ratio.
+A single-speed bicycle is a type of bicycle with a single gear ratio and a freewheel mechanism.
 These bicycles are without derailleur gears, hub gearing or other methods for varying the gear ratio of the bicycle.
 Adult single-speed bicycles typically have a gear ratio of between 55 and 75 gear inches, depending on the rider and the anticipated usage.

-There are many types of modern single speed bicycles; BMX bicycles, some bicycles designed for (younger) children, cruiser type bicycles, classic commuter bicycles, unicycles, bicycles designed for track racing, fixed-gear road bicycles, and fixed-gear mountain bicycles.
+There are many types of modern single speed bicycles; BMX bicycles, some bicycles designed for (younger) children, cruiser type bicycles, classic commuter bicycles, unicycles, and bicycles designed for track racing.

-The fixed-gear single-speed bicycle is the most basic type of bicycle.
-A fixed-gear bike does not have a freewheel mechanism to allow coasting.
+Fixed-gear road bicycles and fixed-gear mountain bicycles are also usually single speed in that they typically do not have any gear ratio adjustment.
+However, fixed gear bicycles do not have a freewheel mechanism to allow coasting.